Browse by Medical Category

 Our radiation oncologists use advanced therapies available at only a few hospitals.
 Radiation may be given alone, or in combination with surgery and chemotherapy.

 Patients at our center who are scheduled for radiation will undergo a 4-D CT scan for pre-treatment planning.
 The fourth dimension, time, refers to the movement a tumor might have due to the patient’s breathing.
 If planning reveals that a tumor is likely to move significantly during treatment, our radiation oncologists may use respiratory gating – a technique designed to deliver radiation only when the tumor is in the exhale phase of breathing to help spare healthy surrounding tissue.

 Learn more about radiation therapy.

 Our team approach ensures that every patient benefits from a personalized, coordinated and compassionate treatment plan that includes leading experts across many specialties.
-Depending on the stage and other characteristics of your lung cancer, this treatment plan may include surgery, chemotherapy, radiation, or a combination of these therapies.
-Your care team may include:

 Members of your care team meet regularly with you and contact your referring physician on an ongoing basis to ensure clear communication and a seamless coordination of care.

 Cancer that begins in any part of the lungs is called lung cancer.
 The two basic types of lung cancer are non-small cell lung cancer and small cell lung cancer.
 There is also a third type of lung cancer that is very rare, called mesothelioma.

 The American Cancer Society estimated that about 222,500 new cases of lung cancer (both non-small cell and small cell) would be diagnosed in the United States in 2017.
 It is important to remember that great strides have been made in our understanding of lung cancer.
 Ways to treat lung cancer have advanced even from just a few years ago.

 While you are being evaluated for a diagnosis of lung cancer you may undergo: